 - 4:1 student to instructor ratio

-- Station-based instruction including emphasis on: Reading Comprehension, Vocabulary, Journaling, Habits & Homework
+- Emphasis on: Reading Comprehension, Vocabulary, Journaling, Habits & Homework